joseotaviorf/oh-my-pi/dags/benvi/enrich_mexico_rent_supply/enrich_mexico_rent_supply.md

 - `cohort_funnel`, soon to be migrated to the metric layer.
 - `coincident_funnel`, soon to be migrated to the metric layer.
 - `listing_flow`
-- `monthly_supply_funnel`, soon to be migrated to the metric layer.
-- `weekly_supply_funnel`, soon to be migrated to the metric layer.